Anuragd275/office-quotes-api/README.md

 Contributions to the Quotes API project are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 Make sure to follow the project's code style and guidelines.

+## Want to add Quotes?

+Just Add Your quotes and author in add_quotes.txt & I'll take care of the rest or you can use the API Endpoint which will instantly add your data to the database.

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute the code as per the terms of the license.